Stony Point Nature Reserve Betty’s Bay South Africa

 Whaling Station to Nature Reserve

-Stony Point Nature Reserve, formerly an infamous whaling station, is home to African penguins, Egyptian geese, seabirds, dassies, and shipwrecks.
+Stony Point Nature Reserve, a former whaling station, is home to African penguins, Egyptian geese, seabirds, dassies, and shipwrecks.
 A rocky outcrop along South Africa’s Whale Coast, picturesque Stony Point is situated along the Atlantic Ocean below the Kogelberg Mountains.

 It’s no secret that I think South Africa’s nature reserves are special places, but Stony Point has a unique aura – even without knowing about its sordid whaling past.
 On a sunny day last week, I spent time at the reserve enjoying the birds and learning about the history of the CapeNature Marine Protected Area (MPA).